PyPSA/pypsa-eur/doc/supply_demand.rst

 Supply options in individual buildings include gas and oil boilers, air- and ground-sourced heat pumps, resistive heaters, and solar thermal collectors.
 Ground-source heat pumps are only allowed in rural areas because of space constraints.
 Thus, only air- source heat pumps are allowed in urban areas.
 This is a conservative assumption, since there are many possible sources of low-temperature heat that could be tapped in cities (e.g. waste water, ground water, or natural bodies of water).
 Costs, lifetimes and efficiencies for these technologies are retrieved from the `Technology-data repository <https://github.com/PyPSA/technology-data>`_.

-Below are more detailed explanations for each heating supply component, all of which are modeled as `Links <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#link>`_. in PyPSA-Eue-Sec.
+Below are more detailed explanations for each heating supply component, all of which are modelled as `links <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#link>`_ in PyPSA-Eur-Sec.

 .. _Large-scale CHP: